GOICEA MICĂ HOUSEHOLD

 Goicea Mică, Dolj, sec. the nineteenth

-Originating from the south of Oltenia, near the Bistreț Lake, the house from Goicea Mică illustrates a type of surface dwelling that is common in the Danube Plain since the beginning of the 20th century, replacing the half-buried houses.
-The geographic placement of the village determined the main occupations of its inhabitants: agriculture, animal husbandry and fishing.
-Until recently, another occupation was sericulture (the growth of silkworms), as evidenced by the large number of mulberries planted in the village after the First World War and the variety of the raw-silk weavings.
+Coming from the south of Oltenia, near Lake Bistreț, the house in Goicea Mică illustrates a type of generalized surface dwelling in the Danube Plain at the beginning of the 20th century, taking the place of bordeaux.
+The geographical settlement of the village determined the main occupations of the inhabitants: agriculture, cattle raising and fishing.
+Another task practiced until recently was the growth of silkworms, proof standing the large number of nozzles planted in the locality after the First World War and the variety of borangic fabrics.

-Ion Pomană Doljan's house, built at the end of the 19th century, was transferred to the museum in 1936.
-It is interesting to note that his family lived for a while in it in Bucharest, as was the practice, for sociological purposes, in the early period of the museum.
+The house of Ion Pomană Doljan, built at the end of the 19th century, was transferred to the museum in 1936.
+Interesting is that his family lived for a while in Bucharest, as he practiced, for sociological purposes.

-The house is developed in length and has a rectangular plan consisting of a median foyer (“ogeac”) and two rooms.
-In the foyer, the open hearth at floor level represents the centre around which the simple furniture is placed: low round three-legged table, chairs, chest, etc. Also here are the clay dome-shaped lid for baking bread, the bowls and the ceramic vessels from Oboga, the copper kettles and pans, as well as numerous wooden utensils (boxes for salt, bottle gourds for liquids, wood water ladles).
+The house is developed in length and has a rectangular plane consisting of a median tent ("ogeac") and two rooms.
+In the tent, the free hearth from the floor level is the point of weight according to which the simple pieces of furniture are distributed: the low round table with three legs, the chairs, the box, etc. Also here are the ground fabrics for baking bread, strawberries and ceramic vessels of oboga, braid and brass pans, as well as numerous wooden kitchen utensils (salt boxes, liquids, cauce).

-The foyer is bordered on the left by the guest room (“the clean room”), and on the right by the living room (“the sitting room”) with an in-wall (“blind”) stove.
-In the latter, an important role is played by the loom on which a raw-silk weaving is in progress, as well as by a series of other objects pertaining to the home textile industry and used for processing wool or hemp (a niddy noddy, a vertical-axis swift, a heckling comb, a bobbin winder, a quill winder, etc.).
-The attention is drawn by the miniature hemp break for children, a toy/tool made from a wood support and a blade manually activated to break the woody core of the hemp, after retting.
-The beds, walls and dowry chests in both rooms are covered with beddings, rugs and kilims, wood blankets and carpets vividly coloured and decorated with stripes, diamonds, crosses and holy bread seals, stars, birds and flowers, offering the interior a special charm.
+The tent is bordered on the left side of the guest room ("clean room"), and on the right we find the living room ("stay room") with blind stove.
+Finally, an important role is played by the war of tissue in which a borangic fabric, as well as a number of other objects belonging to the textile industry and used for the processing of wool or hemp (river, whirlwind, rodan, sucal, etc.).
+It attracts the miniature melița for children, a toy/tool, made up of a stand and a manually operated wooden knife to crush the wood parts after melting.
+The beds, walls and dowry boxes in both rooms are covered by sheets, barks and kilims, vein and carpets brightly and decorated with stripes, rhombuses, crosses and pistons, stars and flowers, giving the interior a special charm.

 Subscribe to our Newsletter!